Jen-hub310/thenetwork/README.md

 fancy designed router??
 Fun fact: logical diagram shows HOW THE DATA FLOWS while physical diagram shows WHAT IT LOOKS LIKE, ie, THE CONNECTIONS AND SUCH.

+So far I know that I need a mini-pc or sff pc, as long as it has dual nic.